John Dabiri: Teaching

 Dabiri was named Professor of the Month at Caltech in February 2012.
 He has taught classes including a graduate class on propulsion, a biomechanics course, a lab class on experimental methods in aeronautics and applied physics, and the introduction to fluid mechanics course.

-His interest in motivating students considering STEM fields was recounted in an NPR interview:
+In an NPR interview, Dabiri discussed the role of early education and mentorship in STEM fields:

 "Having two parents who encouraged me and, in some cases, forced me to study and to really take academics seriously was very important at an early stage.
 And then going through school, the role of my teachers was always so important.
 I remember my fourth-grade teacher ... [she] made me believe that I was smart and so I took that and sort of owned that and tried to live up to the expectations that she had placed on me, even as a fourth grader.
-And so we really want to grab hold of the imagination of the first graders and the second graders at a very early stage, and get them excited about becoming scientists, as excited as they are about becoming a firefighter or the next rap star."
+And so we really want to grab hold of the imagination of the first graders and the second graders at a very early stage, and get them wondering about becoming scientists, as focused as they are about becoming a firefighter or the next rap star."

-He has also been involved in his church's mentoring program, The Faith Foundation.

 Honors and awards

-Early honors include a Young Investigator Award from the Office of Naval Research, a Presidential Early Career Award for Scientists and Engineers, and being named as one of Popular Science magazine's "Brilliant 10" scientists in 2008.
+Dabiri's early honors include a Young Investigator Award from the Office of Naval Research, a Presidential Early Career Award for Scientists and Engineers, and being named as one of Popular Science magazine's "Brilliant 10" scientists in 2008.

 In 2010 Dabiri was awarded a MacArthur Fellowship for his theoretical engineering work.
 That same year, he gave the Convocation Address at Caltech.

 Bloomberg Businessweek magazine listed him among its 2012 Technology Innovators.

 Dabiri was awarded the 2020 Alan T. Waterman Award from NSF.
 In 2023, he was awarded the G. Evelyn Hutchinson Award for aquatic sciences.

-Dabiri has been awarded NSF research grants multiple times in more than five different fields.
 He is a Fellow of the American Physical Society and the American Institute for Medical and Biological Engineering.

-In January 2025, President Joe Biden awarded Dabiri the National Medal of Science.
+Dabiri was awarded the National Medal of Science, “for outstanding achievements in aeronautical and biological engineering,” in 2024; the medal was presented at a White House ceremony on January 3, 2025.

 Film consulting

 In 2021, Dabiri served as a scientific consultant for Jordan Peele's science fiction film Nope.
-His role included advising on the biology-inspired design of the fictional creature, which drew on locomotion mechanisms observed in marine invertebrates such as jellyfish and squid.
-The goal of the collaboration was to create an undiscovered aerial predator with the ability to "hide in the clouds" (hence the scientific name of the fictional race: occulonimbus edoequus), "generate electric fields" and use "electric propulsion".
+His role included advising on the design of the alien featured in the film, taking inspiration from the biology of marine invertebrates such as jellyfish and squid.
+The goal of the collaboration was to create an aerial predator with the ability to hide in the clouds (hence the scientific name of the fictional race: Occulonimbus edoequus), generate electric fields, and use electric propulsion.